docutils/docutils/docutils/docs/ref/doctree.rst

 :Date: $Date$
 :Copyright: This document has been placed in the public domain.

 .. contents:: :depth: 1

 This document describes the XML_ data structure of Docutils_ documents: the relationships and semantics of elements and attributes.

+.. _Docutils Generic DTD:

-The Docutils document structure is formally defined by the `Docutils Generic DTD`_ XML document type definition, `<docutils.dtd>`__, which is the definitive source for details of element structural relationships.
+The Docutils document structure is formally defined by the `Docutils Generic` XML document type definition (DTD)  `<docutils.dtd>`__, which is the definitive source for details of element structural relationships.
+It should be used in conjunction with the description of the semantics of the elements, attributes, and parameter entities in this document.

 The reader is assumed to have some familiarity with XML or SGML, and an understanding of the data structure meaning of "tree".